-A lot of retailers are looking for small technology investments that produce big results – Analytics and SEO is one of those things.
+A lot of retailers are looking for small technology investments that produce big results – Analytics and SEO are some of those things.
 U.S. retailers increased their overall IT budgets by 8% in 2008, after a 2% increase a year earlier, according to a recent report from AMR Research and the National Retail Federation.

 Of more than 125 retailers surveyed last year, 59% invested in new systems or upgrades in customer relationship management, a category that includes analytics.